contractshark/core-spec/README.md

 > @contractshark/core-spec

-## Writting tests
+## Overview

-The core test functionality is provided by the @contractshark/core-spec module which is automatically attached to your project at initialization.
+The core test functionality is provided by the @contractshark/core-spec module.

+It automatically attaches to your project at initialization.

 ### Initializing specs

-The framework provides a Spec class which holds basically the whole testing power.
+The framework provides a `spec` class which holds basically the whole testing power.
 You start your test by creating an instance of that class.

 ```typescript